 We were also warned that the water in the bathrooms would take some getting used to because it contained sulfur and smelled like rotten eggs, but were also assured that it was not harmful and that everyone on the island used the same water.
 When we got to our rooms, the water was the only unpleasant thing, and everything else was comfortable and clean.
 The room was surprisingly cool, too, and we didn’t even think of turning on the air cooler.

 We decided to take a quick dip before lunch, and found that the beach at the resort was surprisingly steep, the water going from a few inches to ten feet deep in the space of a few meters.
-Thankfully, both of us are strong swimmers.
+Thankfully, both of us are good swimmers.
 We also discovered an advantage to having deep water so close to the beach: there were lots of corals to be seen just a few meters away!
 Dip done, lunch was a nice buffet at the dining hut, with a mix of north Indian, south Indian and western cuisines, and lots of fresh fruit and salad.

 A sunset, some litter and a magical dinner

 After lunch and a nap, we headed to the other side of the island to catch the sunset.
 We were depressed to see the expected litter, even here in the middle of the ocean.
 What was worse was the number of empty soft drink cans that were lying about, evidently left behind by visitors to the beach.
 We decided to not allow the rubbish to spoil the mood, and strolled along the beach with the sun setting off to the side.
 The rising tide soon forced us to abandon the beach, though.
 Using the rough map we had given, we found our way back to the resort.
 Our route took us along paths strewn with more rubbish, and past the ‘lake’, which was really not much more than a swamp.